Asqatasun/Asqatasun-Jenkins-Plugin/docs/index.md

 tests, smoke tests, performance tests...).

-For accessibility testing, your staff uses some automated tools and human tests, but you would like to have a stack a basic accessibility tests done in a *fully automated and integrated* fashion.
-You know this is not sufficient to have a full compliance to accessibility, but this is a good starting point to seamlessly increase the accessibility level of your app (and by the way the accessibility skills of your dev team).
+For accessibility testing, your staff uses some automated tools and human tests, but you would like to have a stack of basic accessibility tests done in a **fully automated and integrated** fashion.
+You know this is not sufficient to have a full compliance to accessibility, but this is a good starting point to seamlessly increase the accessibility level of your app (and by the way the accessibility skills of your dev team ;) ).

 Tanaguru Jenkins plugin is meant to "mecanize" the tests provided by Tanaguru.